-INDICATORS: a. providing direction on fiscal and resource management in requirements; and c. delegating responsibility to staff, where appropriate, to enhance operational efficiency and effectiveness.
+COMPETENCY: (6) School Authority Operations and Resources INDICATORS: a. providing direction on fiscal and resource management in accordance with all statutory, regulatory and school authority requirements; and c. delegating responsibility to staff, where appropriate, to enhance operational efficiency and effectiveness.

-a. establishing and sustaining a productive working relationship with the board, based on mutual trust, respect and integrity; d. ensuring that the board's plans, resource allocations, strategies and procedures lead to the achievement of its goals and priorities:

-f. supporting the board in the fulfillment of its governance functions in the fiduciary, strategic and generative realms; and g. implementing board policies and supporting the regular review and evaluation of their impact.
+COMPETENCY: (7) Supporting Effective Governance INDICATORS: a. establishing and sustaining a productive working relationship with the board, based on mutual trust, respect and integrity; d. ensuring that the board's plans, resource allocations, strategies and procedures lead to the achievement of its goals and priorities; f. supporting the board in the fulfillment of its governance functions in the fiduciary, strategic and generative realms; and g. implementing board policies and supporting the regular review and evaluation of their impact.